squidgy617/BrawlInstallerPlugins/README.md

 # settings.ini

 After [configuring settings](https://github.com/squidgy617/BrawlInstallerPlugins#configure-settings), a settings.ini file is generated that the BrawlInstaller plugins use to determine various behaviors.
+This settings.ini is stored in the root folder of the user's build directory.

 The settings currently supported by the BrawlInstaller plugins are as follows:
 - **rspLoading** - [*Values: true, false*] : Whether or not the build uses RSP (result-screen portrait) loading.
 If this is set to `true`, character select portraits will not be installed to the build's `sc_selcharacter.pac`, and will instead only be installed as result-screen portraits in `/pf/menu/common/char_bust_tex/`.